A causal framework for evaluating the total effect of strategies aiming to expand screening and to improve outcomes: Simulation Study

+Within the Two-Stage framework, we evaluated various approaches for identification and estimation of the cluster-level outcome $Y^{c*}=\mathbb{P}(Y2=1\mid Y1^*=1)$ in Stage 1.
+First, we considered the empirical mean outcome among those measured: $\hat{\mathbb{P}}(Y2=1 \mid \Delta=1)$.
+We refer to this approach as ``Screened''.
+Second, we considered the empirical mean outcome among persons known to be in the focus population and, thus, eligible for the outcome: $\hat{\mathbb{P}}(Y2=1 \mid Y1=1)$.
+We refer to this approach as ``Eligible''.
+While these estimators are intuitive, they do not estimate the cluster-level endpoint $Y^{c*}$ and are expected to be biased for the total effect, even under MCAR (Appendix A of the Supporting Information).
 For Stage 1, we also considered two approaches based on re-expressing the cluster-level outcome $Y^{c*}$ as the ratio: $\mathbb{P}(Y2=1,Y1^*=1) \div \mathbb{P}(Y1^*=1)$.
 In each, the numerator was estimated by taking the empirical proportion with the outcome: $\hat{\mathbb{P}}(Y2=1)$.
-For the denominator, we considered the MCAR assumption and the unadjusted estimator, calculated as the empirical proportion who are known to be in the target population: $\hat{\mathbb{P}}(Y1=1 \mid \Delta=1)$.
+For the denominator, we considered the MCAR assumption and the unadjusted estimator, calculated as the empirical proportion who are known to be in the focus population: $\hat{\mathbb{P}}(Y1=1 \mid \Delta=1)$.
 For the denominator, we also considered the MAR assumption for identification and used TMLE to estimate $\mathbb{E}[\mathbb{E}(Y1 \mid \Delta=1, W)]$, adjusting for differences in covariate values $W$ between persons screened versus not screened.
-Within TMLE, we employed Super Learner using 10-fold cross-validation to combine estimates from GLMs, multivariate adaptive regression splines, and the mean.
 For these two ratio-based approaches, we divided the estimated numerator by the estimated denominator to obtain the cluster-level endpoint estimate $\hat{Y}^c$.
 When evaluating the total effect in Stage 2, we implemented the unadjusted effect estimator for all approaches.
-Additionally for TMLE, we applied Adaptive Pre-specification using 5-fold cross validation to select among working GLMs adjusting for at most 1 cluster-level covariate.
-For all estimators inference was based on the estimated influence curve.
-With 1000 iterations, we compared performance with the metrics of bias, average standard error estimate, Monte Carlo standard deviation, 95\% confidence interval coverage, and power attained.
+Specifically, we took the difference in the empirical mean of the cluster-level endpoints $\hat{Y}^c$ by arm.
+For the approach using TMLE in Stage 1, we implemented TMLE with Adaptive Pre-specification in Stage 2.
+Specifically, we used cross-validation to select among working GLMs adjusting for at most 1 cluster-level covariate.